quicwg/base-drafts/draft-ietf-quic-transport.md

 To protect the connection from arbitrary corruption of ECN codepoints by the network, an endpoint verifies the following when an ACK_ECN frame is received:

+* The increase in ECT(0) and ECT(1) counters MUST be at least the number of packets newly acknowledged that were sent with the corresponding codepoint.

-* The total increase in ECT(0), ECT(1), and CE counters reported in the ACK_ECN frame MUST be equal to the total number of packets newly acknowledged in this ACK_ECN frame.
+* The total increase in ECT(0), ECT(1), and CE counters reported in the ACK_ECN frame MUST be at least the total number of packets newly acknowledged in this ACK_ECN frame.

+An endpoint could miss acknowledgements for a packet when ACK frames are lost.
-* The increase in ECT(0) and ECT(1) counters MUST be no greater than the number of packets newly acknowledged that were sent with the corresponding codepoint.
+It is therefore possible for the total increase in ECT(0), ECT(1), and CE counters to be greater than the number of packets acknowledged in an ACK frame.

-* If the increase in the ECT(0), ECT(1) and CE counters are greater than the number of newly acknowledged packets, and the received ACK's smallest acknowledged is larger than the previous largest acknowledged, then it's likely acknowledgements were missed, and the above comparison MUST NOT be performed.
-Instead a new comparison point is stored by the sender so that only changes after this point will be used in the future comparisons.
+When this happens, the local reference counts MUST be increased to match the counters in the ACK frame.

 Upon successful verification, an endpoint continues to set ECT codepoints in subsequent packets with the expectation that the path is ECN-capable.